nestjs/docs.nestjs.com/content/techniques/mvc.md

 bootstrap();
 ```

-The API is different a little but the idea that sits behind those methods calls remains the same.
-Also, we have to ensure that the template name passed into the `@Render()` decorators include a file extension.
+The Fastify API is slightly different but the end result of those methods calls remains the same.
+One difference to notice with Fastify is that the template name passed into the `@Render()` decorator must include a file extension.

 ```typescript
 @@filename(app.controller)